pyg-team/pytorch-frame/README.md

         return out
 ```

-Once we designed the model, we can get a pre-defined dataset and create a
+To prepare the data, we can quickly get a pre-defined dataset and create a
 PyTorch-compatible data loader.

 ```python